Integrating with Pkl Language Server

 Pkl CLI configuration

-To support flows like sync projects, and package downloading, the LSP will look for a path to the Pkl CLI.
+To support flows like sync projects, and package downloading, the server will look for a path to the Pkl CLI.

-By default, the LSP will look for the CLI within the enviornment’s $PATH.
+By default, the server will look for the CLI within the environment’s $PATH.

 If the client supports the Configuration Request, it will look for the configuration value pkl.cli.path at scope Pkl.